Potential of mean force and underscreening of polarizable colloids in concentrated electrolytes: Results and Discussion

-An example of the resulting potentials of the mean force is shown in Figure \ref{fig:PMF} for the case of $\epsilon = 2.0 $ and $a_p \approx 7.5a $.
+An example of the resulting PMFs is shown in Figure \ref{fig:PMF} for the case of $\epsilon = 2.0 $ and $a_p \approx 7.5a $.
 The $x$ axis is the center-to-center distance between the colloids in units of the hydrated ion radius, $a$.
-The $y$ axis is the reduced potential of the mean force computed as described in ref. \cite{Shirts2008}.
+The $y$ axis is the reduced PMF with respect to the thermal energy, $k_\mrm{B}T$.
 The crossover of the $y$ axis was translated so that all PMFs share the same value at the smallest sampled distance.
 This does not alter our results because we are interested in \emph{energy differences}.
-The legends in Fig. \ref{fig:PMF} correspond to the total volume fraction of the ions (including the colloid's counterions). \\ Our findings reveal that in scenarios where the screening length is shorter than the ion diameter, specifically when $\lambda_\mrm{D} < 2a$, the potential of mean force (PMF) exhibits decaying oscillations.
-This phenomenon aligns with the theoretically predicted Kirkwood transition in the mean field charge density profile of ions in solution,\cite{kirkwood_statistical_1936} a critical shift in the ion's structure which has recently been detected experimentally\cite{fetisov_nanometer-scale_2020}.
-This transition marks a significant deviation from ideal solution behavior, which changes from a state of local electroneutrality to one where periodic changes in the sign of charge occur.
-These oscillations in local charge density are predicted by volume-less ion models,\cite{Andelman2019} and have been consistently observed across molecular dynamics (MD) and Brownian dynamics (BD) simulations\cite{zeman_holm2020,krucker-velasquez_2021}.\\
+The legends in Fig. \ref{fig:PMF} correspond to the total volume fraction of the ions (including the colloid's counterions).
+Additional PMFs are found in the SI.\\ The estimated PMFs reveal a distinct behavior in systems where the screening length is shorter than the ion diameter, specifically when $\lambda_{\mathrm{D}} < 2a$ and $\phi_i < 0.30$.
+Under these conditions, the PMF exhibits decaying oscillations with a periodicity larger than the ionic diameter.
+Crucially, the origin of these oscillations differs from the well-documented structural forces arising from the displacement of discrete ion layers between colloidal particles, as observed in experiments and molecular dynamics (MD) simulations of Cd-terminated $\mathrm{CdSe}$ nanoparticles in molten $\mathrm{KCl}$ by Zhang and collaborators.\cite{zhang_stable_2017} \\ Instead of a structural origin, we propose that these oscillations stem from an electrostatic mechanism, consistent with the theoretically predicted Kirkwood transition.
+This transition marks a shift from monotonic decay to damped oscillatory behavior in the asymptotic form of the charge-charge correlation function for bulk ions, as first described by Kirkwood.\cite{kirkwood_statistical_1936} Experimental evidence further corroborates this transition.\cite{fetisov_nanometer-scale_2020} Notably, the Kirkwood transition signifies a profound deviation from the ideal solution behavior: bulk ions transition from a state of local electroneutrality to one characterized by periodic charge density oscillations.
+Such oscillations, predicted even by ionic models without excluded volume interactions,\cite{Andelman2019} are supported by integral equation theories\cite{carvalho_decay_1994} and have been observed in particle-based simulations.\cite{krucker-velasquez_2021}\\